How to Help Casting Directors Find You on Spotlight

 Everything you add to the Credits section of your profile is searchable by casting professionals so ensure you keep this up-to-date and include as much information as possible.

-- Apart from the Currently Appearing section of your profile, which is a free text area, you should always include credits in the designated Credits area so they appear in search.
+- Apart from the 'about me' section of your profile, which is a free text area, you should always include credits in the designated Credits area so they appear in search.

 - Include as much information as possible, including your role, the production's name, year, company and director.

 - If you’ve forgotten who the director was, dig out old call sheets and scripts or spend some time online to find out their name.

 - Once you've finished a job, remember to move it from the 'about me' section and into Credits.

 - Check you've spelled everything correctly as any typos or misspellings will not appear in search.

 - If you include a production or stage still, the photo descriptions are not searchable so make sure you've listed the information correctly in your Credits.

 If you’re shortlisted for a role on the basis that you have a particular skill then make sure you can actually do it